ghrgriner/flawful/README.md

 indicates the expected answer includes one word used in Germany and one used in Austria.

-Functionality specific to German (although applicable with slight modifications to other languages):
+The following functionality is specific to German (but is also applicable with slight modifications to other languages):

 * Users can indicate long/short vowels in designated fields of the input notes using ‘[[v]]’ and ‘[v]’, respectively, and the